dthajal1/SpringSecurity/README.md

 ## User Details Service and Password Encoder
 * Have to override another method `configure(AuthenticationManagerBuilder auth)` of `WebSecurityConfigurerAdapter`
 * `configure(AuthenticationManagerBuilder auth)` is used to customize user, user details, password encoder, along with Authentication Provider
-### Configuring Users using inMemoryAuthentication
+### Configuring Multiple Users using InMemoryAuthentication
 ```java
 public class ProjectSecurityConfig extends WebSecurityConfigurerAdapter {
     @Override